bytex-solutions/snamp/docs/performance.md

 * G1 collector with `-XX:+UseG1GC`.
 That requires large heaps - about 6GB or larger, and stable and predictable pause time below 0.5 seconds.

 ## Number of cores
-Each resource adapter or resource connector uses its own isolated thread pool.
+Each gateway or resource connector uses its own isolated thread pool.
 So, recommended number of cores (k) is based on the following metrics:

 * `λ` - expected workload from single monitoring tool, in RPS (requests per second)?